 On this page

 In the Netherlands, employers have the right to install closed-circuit television (CCTV) cameras in the workplace to prevent theft or damage to property.
-You must however carry out a privacy test to assess your interests against the interests and rights of your employees.
+You must however make an assessment on privacy issues, weighing your interests against the interests and rights of your employees.
 If your company has a works council, you must obtain their consent.

 You must also clearly indicate, with prominently placed signs for example, that CCTV cameras are in use.
 In extreme cases, you may use a hidden camera, but this is strictly regulated.
-Please contact the Dutch Data Protection Authority (Autoriteit persoongegevens, in Dutch) if you want more information on the use of CCTV cameras in the workplace.
+Please contact the Dutch Data Protection Authority (Autoriteit persoongegevens, in Dutch) if you want more information on the use of CCTV cameras in the workplace (in Dutch).

 The maximum retention period for camera images is 4 weeks.
 If there were no incidents during this period, you must delete the images.
 However, if a security camera has recorded a particular incident, you may retain the recording long enough for the incident to be investigated.